 Unless you’ve studied anatomy, you’ve probably never heard of a temporomandibular joint (TMJ).
 You have two of them, one on either side of your head.
 They connect your jaw to your skull.
-And in some people, they cause jaw pain that is known as a TMJ disorder (TMD).Dr.
+In some people, they cause jaw pain known as a TMJ disorder (TMD).Dr.
 Charles Hawkins on treating TMJ at Hawkins Complete Dental Service Read Transcript

 How we treat soreness in your jaws is we will bring you in and we'll do an exam on you to see exactly what's going on.
 What we usually do is we usually make a splint, and the splint will keep your teeth apart at night so you won't be grinding.
 We'll bring you back in two weeks, see if the splint is working.
 If it's working pretty good, we do a little bit adjustments, put the splint back in there and you're ready to go.

-If you’ve got a TMJ disorder, Zanesville, OH dentist Dr. Charles Hawkins may be able to relieve your pain with a custom mouth guard made in-house.
-Wearing a mouthguard relieves pressure on your jaw and also prevents teeth grinding, which is a possible cause of TMD.
+If you have a TMJ disorder, Dr. Charles Hawkins may be able to relieve your pain with a custom mouthguard made in-house.
+Wearing a mouthguard relieves pressure on your jaw and prevents teeth grinding, a possible cause of TMD.
+Our Zanesville TMJ treatment:

 Custom Mouthguards Make You More Comfortable

 A custom mouthguard will keep you from grinding your teeth.
 In addition to being linked to TMJ disorders, teeth grinding can result in worn-down teeth or dental damage such as cracks and breaks.
 Mouthguards also gently move your jaw into a position that relieves the pressure on your TMJ, pressure that can result in symptoms including:

 - Tender or painful jaw